r-devel/rcwg/working_documents/comments_on_install_r_macOS.md

     --without-recommended-packages
     ```

-    > HT: We should try to find a non-hacky way to build with recommended
-    packages.
+    > HT: Fixed by updating LDFLAGS.
+Not sure if this applies to Intel too.

 6. Need to install java or turn it off!